 CMD, Whole-time Directors and its employees is determined by Government

 of India.
-As per requirement of clause 49 of Listing Agreement,
+As per requirement of SEBI (LODR) Regulations, 2015, an

-evaluation criteria for the Board is being formulated.
+evaluation criterion for the Board is being formulated.

 DIRECTORS RESPONSIBILITY STATEMENT